How To Introduce Two Cats

 In this article, we’ll answer all your questions about cat introductions, from how to introduce two cats to what to do if they won’t get along.

-Introducing two cats can take days to years.
+Introducing two cats properly can take weeks to months.
 It depends on the cats, their personalities, and their histories.
 It also depends on how you introduce them.

 For instance, two well-socialized kittens may get along during their first meeting and become best friends very quickly.
 They may even become bonded relatively easily.